 In the first years the scientists performed their research in buildings on the campus of the University of Potsdam.
-In 1999 the construction activities on the Max Planck Campus were completed and the MPI-MP, together with the Max Planck Institute of Colloids and Interfaces and the Max Planck Institute for Gravitational Physics, moved into their new buildings.
+In 1999 the construction activities on the Max Planck Campus at Potsdam Science Park were completed and the MPI-MP, together with the Max Planck Institute of Colloids and Interfaces and the Max Planck Institute for Gravitational Physics, moved into their new buildings.
 The three institutes share a central building with a lecture hall, seminar rooms, administration offices and a cafeteria.
 Apart from that, they are completely independent from each other.

 Science and Research